section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 It is the amount of data that you can send in a certain period.

-For example, if I want to operate the smart assistance feature which involves communicating with the cloud server, it takes time depending on the amount of bandwidth you have to perform that task.
+For example, if I want to operate the Google Assistant feature which involves communicating with the cloud server, it takes time depending on the amount of bandwidth you have to perform that task.
 A low bandwidth would mean that information would take a longer time than if I have high bandwidth.

 We can see how this could be an inconvenience, especially for people in rural areas who may not have access to good internet.